Fire Emblem: The Sacred Stones: Development and release

 The Sacred Stones was first announced in Japan in June 2004, scheduled for release in Autumn that year.
 It released in Japan on October 7, 2004.
 To promote its release, a special commercial was created for broadcast in September of that year: it involved a girl playing on a Game Boy Advance being drawn into the worlds of the Fire Emblem series.
 Two guidebooks were also published focusing on the game, the first on October 21 and the second on November 17.
 A Western release was first hinted at in a Nintendo report, revealing its prospective release of both Path of Radiance and what would turn out to be The Sacred Stones.
-It was released in 2005 in North America and Europe, May 23 and November 4 respectively.
+It was released in 2005 in North America, Australia, and Europe on May 23, November 3, and November 4, respectively.
 The Sacred Stones was the second Fire Emblem to be released in both North America and Europe.
 According to Nintendo Treehouse staff members Tim O'Leary and Alan Averill, The Sacred Stones was an easier game to localize for as it had less text content than its predecessor.
 The move from the first Western game to The Sacred Stones and Path of Radiance meant that any work on localizing The Binding Blade could not be managed.
 The title was later re-released as part of Nintendo's promotional "3DS Ambassador Program" as a free download on December 16, 2011.
 It was later re-released on the Wii U Virtual Console: it was released in Japan on August 6, 2014, the PAL regions on January 1, 2015, and in North America on June 18 the same year.